open-telemetry/opentelemetry-dotnet-instrumentation/docs/troubleshooting.md

 ## Nothing happens

-It may occur that the .NET Profiler is unable to attach and therefore no logs would be emited.
+It may occur that the .NET Profiler is unable to attach and therefore no logs would be emitted.

 The most common reason is that the instrumented application has no permissions to load the OpenTelemetry .NET Automatic Instrumentation